NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 # Contributing to NativeScript

-:+1: First of all, thank you for taking the time to contribute! :+1:
+:+1: First of all,We would like to thank you for taking the time to contribute! :+1:
 Here are some guides on how to do that:
  - [Code of Conduct](#coc)
  - [Reporting Bugs](#bugs)